“Sweet Home Alabama

 Even though Alabama has invested in the expansion of its infrastructure in terms of roads, trains, and airports, its public transportation system has a long way to go.
 For example, there are no public means that operate past 11 p.m., not even on the weekends.
 There are also frequent delays due to maintenance.

 Therefore, in order to efficiently get around in The Cotton State, you’ll need a car.
-So if you’re moving from California to Alabama, we recommend bringing your car.
+So if you’re moving, we recommend shipping your car from California to Alabama.
 You’ll have 30 days to register your vehicle from the moment you move in.
 To do that, you will need:

 - Legible copy of the original Certificate of Title

 - Power of attorney (in case of a leased vehicle)

 - Driver license or non-driver ID (For all owners)